The main issues

 Personal change

-We urgently need radical change on two levels: personal and collective (government, corporate).
+To constructively and effectively address the climate crisis, we urgently need radical change on two levels: personal and collective (government, corporate).
 Both at once!
 The corporate level is more important because corporations got us into this mess during decades of denial.
 The responsible CEOs should be tried for crimes against humanity.
 But even if the fossil corporations suddenly got their act together and went completely sustainable, we would still be left with the problem that individuals are burning large amounts of fossil fuels in their daily lives.
 The sum of individual emissions is far too high.

 It's necessary but not sufficient for corporations to do everything in their power to reduce emissions.
 Individuals also have to reduce.
 This is simply a matter of arithmetic: if we add up the emissions of individuals and get a large number, we have a problem.